nanobox-io/nanobox-docs/source/app-config/boxfile/web.html.md

 ```

 ## Cron Jobs
 Cron is a time-based job scheduler that enables you to schedule jobs (commands) to run periodically at certain times or dates.
-Cronjobs specified in a component's Boxfile config are loaded into the component's crontab.
+Cron jobs specified in a component's Boxfile config are loaded into the component's crontab.
+More information is available in the [Cron Jobs](/app-config/cron-jobs/) doc.

 #### cron
 ```yaml